Personal Documentation Management

 Organizing Digests with Folders and Tags

 Efficient legal research requires a structured approach to data retention.
-Case Digestor provides a multi-dimensional organization system that allows you to categorize digests based on your current projects or areas of study:
+Case Digestor provides a streamlined organization system to keep your workspace clutter-free:

-- Taxonomy and Tags: Beyond folders, every digest is automatically tagged within the platform’s global legal taxonomy.
-Users can also add custom tags (e.g., "For Thesis," "Urgent Review") to facilitate rapid cross-folder searching.
+- Taxonomy and Tags: Every digest is automatically tagged within the platform’s global legal taxonomy.
+Users can also add custom tags (e.g., "For Thesis") for lateral searching.

-- Searchable Knowledge Base: Every document saved to your account is indexed, allowing for instant retrieval via the central search bar using keywords, parties, or doctrines.
+- Searchable Knowledge Base: Instant retrieval via keywords, parties, or doctrines.

 Bookmarks and Personalized Curation